 The PBS subsidises ranibizumab, aflibercept and dexamethasone intravitreal implants for patients with visual impairment due to diabetic macular oedema (DMO).

-The PBS subsidises trastuzumab for patients with HER2-positive early breast cancer or HER2-positive locally advanced breast cancer.
+The PBS subsidises trastuzumab for patients with human epidermal growth factor receptor 2 (HER2) positive early breast cancer or HER2 positive locally advanced breast cancer.

 The PBS subsidises mepolizumab for patients with uncontrolled severe eosinophilic asthma.